 What is XRF Analysis?

 An XRF machine needs both a detector and an x-ray source in order to work.
-During an XRF analysis, an x-ray beam is directed at the sample’s surface.
+During the analysis, an x-ray beam is directed at the sample’s surface.
 When the initial x-ray beam hits it, the atoms in the sample produce a fluorescent x-ray beam that is then processed by the detector.
 Differences in the energy emitted from both the initial and the fluorescence x-ray beams are associated with specific elements under analysis.
 This is how XRF technology is able to determine elemental composition.

 - Retinning: Electronic components usually undergo an XRF analysis before and after the retinning process.
-Beforehand, an XRF analysis is often done to define the initial elemental composition, looking specifically for what metals are present.
+Beforehand, it is often done to define the initial elemental composition, looking specifically for what metals are present.
 When parts get retinned, component leads are replaced with a different metallic type via hot solder dipping.
 Afterward, the analysis is repeated to determine the viability and quality of the newly retinned parts.

-- Industry Standard Test Requirements: XRF analysis is often a required part of many industry standards because it is a fast, non-destructive testing method.For example, one standard that requires XRF analysis is AS6081.
-XRF analysis in AS6081 is a mandatory part of a lead finish evaluation.
+- Industry Standard Test Requirements: XRF analysis is often a required part of many industry standards because it is a fast, non-destructive testing method.For example, AS6081 requires it as a mandatory part of a lead finish evaluation.

-When procuring parts for our customers, Sensible Micro is able to perform XRF analysis for all the applications mentioned above.
+When procuring parts for our customers, Sensible Micro is able to perform XRF analyses for all the applications mentioned above.
 In our on-site, technically-advanced inspection lab, we use the high-precision Bruker S1 Titan XRF Analyzer to evaluate the elemental breakdown of lead materials, determine if they are authentic, and verify if there are any hazardous substances present.
 All of our GCAT inspections include an XRF analysis and come with a certificate of conformance.
 Through our portal, customers can view their quality inspection reports, including hi-resolution photos, for their orders.
 Schedule a call with a Sensible Micro representative today to discuss your sourcing and testing needs.